MicrosoftDocs/xamarin-docs/docs/android/deploy-test/multicore-devices.md

 instruction sets.
 It does not include any other optional IA-32 instruction set extensions such as:

 - the MOVBE instruction.
 - Supplemental SSE3 extension (SSSE3).
 - any variant of SSE4.

-**Note:** Google TV, although it runs on x86, is not supported by Android's NDK or
+**Note:** Google TV, although it runs on x86, is not supported by Android's NDK.

 #### x86_64